Azure/azure-iot-protocol-gateway/README.md

 	- Please note that based on your local configuration you might need to change the PowerShell execution policy if you are receiving an execution error.
 5. You will be prompted to sign-in to your Azure account.
 Your account will be used for the deployment session.
 6. Wait for the script execution to complete.
-7. To verify the successful deployment, perform an end-to-end test as described in [Running End-to-End Test](#running-end-to-end-test).
+7. To verify the successful deployment, perform an end-to-end test as described in [Running an End-to-End Test](#running-end-to-end-test).
 Please note that you need to supply the public IP address of the Cloud Service in the `End2End.ServerAddress` setting.

-### Deploying Service Fabric Sample
+### Deploying a Service Fabric Host
-The Service Fabric hosts a protocol gateway that runs in a Service Fabric Cluster using standard logging and configuration techniques for that style of deployment.
-The following deployment is perfomed on the local Service Fabric cluster but may be adjusted to deploy to production / remote clusters.
+The Service Fabric host runs the protocol gateway in a Service Fabric Cluster using standard logging and configuration techniques for that style of deployment.
+The following deployment is perfomed on a local Service Fabric cluster but may be adjusted to deploy to production / remote clusters.

 1. Update the IoT Hub client configuration file (`ProtocolGateway.Host.Fabric.FrontEnd\PackageRoot\Config\FrontEnd.IoTHubClient.json`) by providing the following settings:
 	 - `ConnectionString` - connection string for your IoT hub that will be used for the test.
 For this test specifically you need to provide the connection string for the device policy in the `Shared access policies` settings of the IoT hub.
-		Note: It is recommended to use an IoT hub instance specifically created for the tests.
-The test will register a device in the IoT hub and will use it for to exchange messages between the device and the simulated app back end.
+		Note: It is recommended to use an IoT Hub instance specifically created for the tests.
+The test will register a device in the IoT hub and will use it to exchange messages between the device and the simulated app back end.
 2. Update the Azure Storage configuration file (`ProtocolGateway.Host.Fabric.FrontEnd\PackageRoot\Config\FrontEnd.AzureState.json`) by providing the following settings:
  - `BlobConnectionString` - connection string for your Azure Storage that will be used for persisting the BLOB based MQTT session state.
 		Note: The storage emulator can be used for local development cluster deployment.